-Is it ever legal for me to prohibit my employees from working a second job, or to fire them for doing so?
+Is it legal to prohibit my employees from working a second job, or fire them for doing so?

 Yes.
 Employers may legally limit the rights of their employees to work a second job (often called moonlighting), especially if that work substantially interferes or competes with the duties of their primary job.
 Depending on state labor laws, however, there may be some limits as to what type of work you may restrict or when you may do so.

 Most states allow employers to institute a more general ban on moonlighting as part of company policy.
-In such situations, working a second job at all is against company policy and provides just cause to fire the employee even if it does not affect their job performance or your business interests.
-A Rocket Lawyer On Call® attorney can help you determine whether you can adopt a company policy that bans moonlighting in your location.
+In these situations, working a second job is against company policy, which might provide just cause to fire the employee even if it does not affect their job performance or your business interests.
+A Rocket Lawyer network attorney can help you determine whether you can adopt a company policy that bans moonlighting in your location.

-How do at-will employment laws protect employers who choose to restrict their employees from working second jobs?
+How do at-will employment laws protect me if I prevent my employees from working second jobs?

-At-will employment laws usually allow an employer to fire an employee at any time and for any reason not expressly forbidden by law, such as discrimination or retaliation, or for no reason at all.
+At-will employment laws allow an employer to fire an employee at any time and for any reason not expressly forbidden by law, such as discrimination or retaliation.
 Generally speaking, these laws give employers the right to fire or discipline their employees for moonlighting.

 Every state except Montana is considered an at-will employment state, though most states have at least one form of exemption to at-will employment laws.
 These exemptions are generally grouped into three broad categories: